 Since 1819, Jacob Bromwell® has been artfully producing the world's finest flasks and kitchenware.

-Jacob Bromwell® is a direct-to-consumer American designer label which manufactures, markets, and distributes luxury flasks, kitchenware, and home goods.
+Jacob Bromwell® is an American luxury lifestyle brand that designs, manufactures, and distributes best-in-class flasks, kitchenware, and home goods.
 Established in 1819, Jacob Bromwell® is the oldest housewares company in the United States and the oldest manufacturer of tin, stainless steel, and copper products in North America.
 The prestigious Jacob Bromwell® marquee is rooted in history and authenticity, and proudly reflects our founder's actual signature, made with his own hand.
 At a time when nearly all major housewares companies have moved their production entirely offshore, Jacob Bromwell® remains committed to supporting American workers, directly providing over 35 full time jobs to factory workers both domestically and abroad.
 Jacob Bromwell® continues to manufacture the majority of its products in the United States, with any products produced overseas made to exacting American standards.

 A STORY OF SUCCESS